justinoue/SSOPress/README.md

 ##Installation
 Just download and jam in your plugins directory.
 The configuration menu is under Settings > Single Sign-on.

+##Requirements
+This was tested with Wordpress 4.2.4 and PHP 5.5.9.
+I'm going to say don't use it with anything less than PHP 5.4 and Wordpress 4.2.

 ##Configuration
 Configuration is simple.
 Just provide your SSO provider's Login URL, Logout URL, and JWT Secret.